cognitedata/neat/docs/terminology/rules-excel-input.md

 The properties in the `Properties` sheet will replace the properties in the `LastProperties` sheet.
 For example, if you have the following `Properties` sheet and the classes `EnergyArea` and `GeneratingUnit` are in the `LastProperties` sheet.
 Then, these properties will **replace** the properties in the `LastProperties` sheet.
+This means `EnergyArea` and `GeneratingUnit` will have completely new definition based only on the properties defined in the `user` sheet.

 | Class                     | Property      | Value Type                | Min Count | Max Count  |
 |---------------------------|---------------|---------------------------|-----------|------------|